-This section introduces physical disability and some medical conditions that result in physical disabilities, and explores how these may impact a student's academic performance and participation in college life.
+This section introduces physical disability and some medical conditions that result in physical disabilities, and explores how these may impact a student's academic performance and participation in university life.
 Here, the main focus is to suggest ways in which you as a staff member can support students with physical disabilities in their role of being a student.

 - Difficulties that may be experienced by university students with physical disabilities